megazazik/encaps/README.md

 }
 ```

 The main function you can use to build model is `build`.
-It gets existing model or can be invoked without parameters.
+It gets an existing model or can be invoked without parameters.
 ```typescript
 import { build } from 'encaps';